On the model-based stochastic value gradient for continuous reinforcement learning: More experimental details

 \subsection{Hyper-parameters and random search}

-We share most hyper-parameters for almost every task and keep them the same, which we show in \cref{tab:hypers-shared}.
+We share the hyper-parameters in \cref{tab:hypers-shared} between the tasks and only search over the horizon and target entropy values, which we show in \cref{tab:hypers}.
 We only perform a hyper-parameter search over the target entropy decay rates for each task, which is important to learn as it impacts how the agent explores in the environment.
-We found SAC-SVG(H) to be more sensitive to the target entropy decay rate and posit it is important to help the policy interact with the model-based components in the earlier phases of training.
+We found \sacsvgH to be more sensitive to the target entropy decay rate and posit it is important to help the policy interact with the model-based components in the earlier phases of training.
 We perform a random search over 20 seeds for each task to find a target entropy schedule, where we sample $\Hinit\sim {\rm Cat}(\{1,0,-1,-2\})$, $\Hfinal\sim {\rm Cat}\left(\{\Hinit, -5\} \cup \{-2^i | i\in \{0,\ldots,6\}\}\right)$, and $\gamma\sim {\rm Cat}\left(\{2^i | i\in\{0,\ldots,6\}\}\right)$, where ${\rm Cat}(\cdot)$ is a uniform categorical distribution.
-We show the optimal target entropy rates we found in \cref{tab:hypers}.